1backend/1backend/docs-source/docs/built-in-services/user-svc.md

 By checking if these roles exist in a user's token, you can authorize access to product-specific features.
 These roles can be created dynamically by calling the Create Role endpoint.

-### Dynamic roles

-Dynamic roles are generated based on user-resource associations, allowing for more flexible permission management than static roles.

-> While we use the terms static and dynamic roles, these aren't rigid categories—just different ways to structure access control.

-Example format:
+### Roles containing dynamic data

+You are free to make up your own roles which might even have dynamic data, just like the User Svc did with the organization ids.

+Example:

 ```sh
 user-svc:org:{org_dBZRCej3fo}:admin
 user-svc:org:{org_dBZRCej3fo}:user
 ```

-Dynamic values are enclosed in {}.
+By convention these dynamic values are enclosed in {}.
 In this example, roles are assigned per organization.
 For more details, see the Organizations section.

-#### Considerations

-Like static roles, dynamic roles are stored in JWT tokens.
-To keep token size manageable, it's best to limit their number.
-For example, consider how many organizations you belong to on platforms like GitHub or Google—typically only a handful, even at the high end.

-> Efficiency Tip: JWT tokens are sent with every request.
-Keeping dynamic roles minimal improves performance.

-### Owning Roles
+### Owning roles vs. having roles

-In many endpoints such as assignRole and saveInvites, the topic of "role ownership" comes up.
+In many endpoints such `SaveInvites`, the topic of "role ownership" comes up.
 The basic problem is simple: just because someone has a role, it doesn't mean they can also bestow that role upon other users.
 In simple terms, if an admin makes someone a user, that user should not be able to make others users, as that is the privilege of the admins.

-#### When Does a User "Own" a Role?

 A user "owns" a role in the following cases:

-- Static Roles: The role ID is prefixed with the caller's slug.
+- The role is prefixed with the caller's slug.
+For example, a user with the slug `joe-doe` owns roles like `joe-doe:any-custom-role`.
-- Admin Privileges: The user is an admin and can assign both static and dynamic roles within their administrative scope.

-Examples of Role Ownership

-- A user with the slug joe-doe owns roles like joe-doe:any-custom-role.
-- A user with any slug who has the role my-service:admin owns my-service:user.
-- A user with any slug who has the role `user-svc:org:{orgId}:admin` owns `user-svc:org:{orgId}:user`.
+- User "owns" all roles that share a prefix if they hold the corresponding `:admin` role.
+For example, having `user-svc:org:{org_id}:admin` means the user owns roles like `user-svc:org:{org_id}:user` and `user-svc:org:{org_id}:viewer`.

 By enforcing role ownership rules, the system ensures that roles are only assigned by authorized users, preventing privilege escalation and maintaining security within the organization.